crcastle/socks-on-render/README.md

 Note that Render's load balancer is not routing this HTTP request to your Private Service.
 The request is going over an encrypted Wireguard network managed by Tailscale directly to your Render Private Service.

-## Connect to your local development machine from Render Private Service
+## Demonstrate communication to your local development machine from Render Private Service

 1. From the `socks-on-render` directory that you cloned to your local development machine run `node index.js`.
 We'll connect to this server from your Render Private Service.
 1. Open the [Render dashboard](https://dashboard.render.com) for the Private Service you deployed and go to the Shell tab.